Walt Heyer: Biography

 Once "assistant manager of product planning for America Honda Motor Co", Heyer now works as an author and as a contributor to The Federalist and various other conservative media outlets.
-Left-leaning media watchdog Media Matters for America has criticized Heyer as "a source of extreme transphobic commentary."
+Left-leaning media watchdog and partisan advocacy group Media Matters for America has criticized Heyer as "a source of extreme transphobic commentary."

 Heyer's story is detailed in Ryan T. Anderson's 2018 book, When Harry Became Sally.
-The now defunct progressive news website ThinkProgress criticized the book for overemphasizing detransition and Heyer for "[creating] a career for himself of advocating against transgender equality based on his 'ex-trans' narrative."
+The progressive news website ThinkProgress criticized the book for overemphasizing detransition and Heyer for "[creating] a career for himself of advocating against transgender equality based on his 'ex-trans' narrative."

 Heyer's 2019 opinion column in USA Today was cited as one of the paper's ten most read articles of the year, and generated multiple published letters in response.

 In June 2020, YouTube removed a video of a Heritage Foundation panel that included Heyer, citing its hate speech guidelines, a move which was criticized by various conservative media outlets including National Review and The Christian Post.